-Alba 14's expected metrics are largely in line with those of other transactions in this sector, with some notable exceptions.
-Namely, the assumed default rate of 9% and assumed recovery rate of 35% are below those of its peer group.
-The lower default rate is mainly driven by the high granularity in terms of lessees, industry diversification and lower exposure to the Real Estate sector, as well as the good performance of previous transactions.
-The lower recovery rate is driven by a large exposure to equipment and transportation leases.
+Alba 15's expected metrics are largely in line with those of other transactions in this sector, with some notable exceptions.
+The assumed default rate of 8.5% is below those of its peer group, mainly driven by the high granularity in terms of lessees, industry diversification and lower exposure to the Real Estate sector, as well as the good performance of previous transactions.
+The assumed recovery rate of 43% is higher than previous Alba Leasing's transactions, mainly due to a larger exposure to leases backed by real estate assets.

-Benchmark table: Part 1
+Exhibit 29 Benchmark table: Part 1